denlai-mshk/sqlahb/readme.md

-# Steps to check Azure Hybrid Benefit for all SQL servers in your subscription
+# Batch change the SQL Server license type for multiple subscriptions
-This Powershell scripts are designed for changing the license type from Azure Hybrid Benefit to Pay as You Go.
+This Powershell scripts are designed for changing the license type for all SQL Servers deloyed in multiple subscriptions, from Azure Hybrid Benefit to Pay as You Go.
+It supports Azure SQL Database, Azure SQL Elastic Pool, Azure SQL Managed Instance and Azure SQL Managed Instance Pool.

 ##  Step 1: Install the Azure PowerShell Module